 Water features innately call for candlelight and glittering ceilings as they reflect their warm glow, amplifying the magic.
 This pool adds so much enchantment to the setting by bathing the scene in the illusion of its incandescence.

-Who knew icicle lights were more than just holiday décor?
-This funky set up totally brought the dance floor to life at the all-white Colorado wedding.
+Who knew icicle lights were more than just holiday decor?
+This funky setup totally brought the dance floor to life at the all-white Colorado wedding.

 String lights aren't just for nighttime soirees.
 These bistro lights pull together the casual dining aesthetic of this charming, color-coordinated barbecue.